poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 The attribute `'self.xml'` is inherited from the ElementBase and is exactly the same as the `'Iq['example_tag']'` from the client namespace.

-When the proper setters and getters are used, it is easy to check whether some argument is proper for the plugin or is conversable to another type.
+When the proper setters and getters are used, it is easy to check whether some argument is proper for the plugin or is convertible to another type.
 The code itself can be cleaner and more object-oriented, like in the example below:

 .. code-block:: python